-'Social cohesion is promoted by the uniform elements of shirt, tie and jumper, and the requirement that all outer garments be in the school colour.
+Social cohesion is promoted by the uniform elements of shirt, tie and jumper, and the requirement that all outer garments be in the school colour.
 But cultural and religious diversity is respected by allowing girls to wear either a skirt, trousers, or the shalwar kameez, and by allowing those who wished to do so to wear the hijab.
 This was indeed a thoughtful and proportionate response to reconciling the complexities of the situation.
 This is demonstrated by the fact that girls have subsequently expressed their concern that if the jilbab were to be allowed they would face pressure to adopt it even though they do not wish to do so.'

-I think that we can now be confident that the European Court of Human Rights in Strasbourg would share the view of the minority that the school's uniform policy was an interference with Sabina's right to manifest her religion.
+Later case law in the European Court of Human Rights in Strasbourg endorses the minority view that the school's uniform policy was an interference with Shabina's right to manifest her religion.
 But I suspect that they might also agree that the interference was justified.

-There was a series of admissibility cases against France in the Strasbourg Court complaining about the exclusion of pupils from school for refusing to remove conspicuous symbols of religious affiliation - either Islamic headscarves or Sikh keskis (under-turbans).
+They had a series of admissibility cases against France complaining about the exclusion of pupils from school for refusing to remove either Islamic headscarves or Sikh keskis (under-turbans).
 A French law of 2004 prohibited the wearing of all conspicuous signs of religious faith during lessons.
-The Strasbourg court held that this was a restriction on their freedom to manifest their religion.
+The Strasbourg court held that this was a restriction on the pupils' freedom to manifest their religion.
 However, it was in accordance with the law and pursued the legitimate aims of protecting the rights and freedoms of others and public order.
-It was also meant to protect the constitutional principle of secularity - laïcité - an aim which was in keeping with the values underlying the Convention and the court's case law.
+It was also meant to protect the constitutional principle of secularity - laicité - an aim which was in keeping with the values underlying the Convention and the court's case law.
 The complaints were held inadmissible: see Ranjit Singh v France (Application no 27561/08, Decision of 30 June 2009).

 Those same arguments were deployed before the United Nations Human Rights Committee in Bikramjit Singh v France (Communication 1852/2008, 4 February 2013).
 A young Sikh complained that being expelled from school for refusing to remove his keski was a breach of article 18 of the International Covenant on Civil and Political Rights 1966, which for this purpose is virtually identical to article 9 of the European Convention.
-The Committee recognised that the principle of secularism - lalicité - was in itself a means of protecting the religious freedom of all the population; and also that the 2004 law had responded to some real incidents of interference with the religious freedom of pupils and sometimes even threats to their physical safety, so it served the purpose of protecting the rights and freedoms of others, public order and safety.
+The Committee recognised that the principle of secularism - laĭcité - was in itself a means of protecting the religious freedom of all the population; and also that the 2004 law had responded to some real incidents of interference with the religious freedom of pupils and sometimes even threats to their physical safety, so it served the purpose of protecting the rights and freedoms of others, public order and safety.
 However, France had not furnished compelling evidence that, by wearing his keski, the complainant would have posed a threat to the rights and freedoms of other pupils or to good order in the school.
 Further, his permanent exclusion from school was disproportionate and had led to serious effects upon the education he was entitled to receive.